Vy Gjøvikbanen: Operations

-The company operates both regional trains to Gjøvik, as well as L(ine) 3, the Oslo Commuter Rail, to Hakadal or Jaren.
+The company operates both regional trains to Gjøvik, as well as Line R31, the Regonial Commuter Rail, to Hakadal or Jaren.
 Most north-bound trains originate at Oslo Central Station (Oslo S), but some rush-hour services start at Skøyen, and operate through the Oslo Tunnel to Oslo S, to serve large working districts of Oslo.
 Vy Gjøvikbanen has a train leave and depart Oslo S every 40 minutes; however, the trains have three different stopping patterns and termini, giving each of the three services a two-hour headway.
 Two services are commuter trains, and stop at all stations.
 The one operates until Hakadal, while the other operates until Jaren.
 In addition, there is a regional services that operates to Gjøvik.
 The regional service only calls at the major stations until Grua, but serves all stations after that.
 Travel time from Oslo S to Hakadal is 40 minutes, to Jaren it is 1 hour 22 minutes, while it is 1 hour 55 minutes to Gjøvik.
 The Gjøvik Line accounts for six percent of passenger transport on the national rail network.

 Vy Gjøvikbanen has a staff of five in administration, 36 engineers and 32 conductors.
 Their offices are located at Jaren Station and Oslo S. This results in the Gjøvik Line being served by the same pool of train drivers and conductors, unlike the other commuter train services around Oslo, who use stock and staff interchangeably.
 In 2007, the company had a revenue of 132 million kr, and a net profit of NOK 7 million.